hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Indy.md

 Ubuntu 20.04 release.
-Work on completing that task has been slowed because of the nature of the final task -- deciding what changes in the Indy Node/Indy Plenum `ubuntu-16.04` (formerly `main`) and `stable` branches need to be cherry-picked onto the new new (Ubuntu 20.04) `main` branch.
+Work on completing that task has been slowed because of the nature of the final task -- deciding what changes in the Indy Node/Indy Plenum `ubuntu-16.04` (formerly `main`) and `stable` branches need to be cherry-picked onto the new (Ubuntu 20.04) `main` branch.
 The nature of the work restricts those capable of making the decisions, and those folks are busy on other tasks in the community.